ryanjlittle/ticket-to-hide/README.md

 ## Building Ticket to Hide

 We provide a one-shot script for installation and compilation: `scripts/setup.sh`.
-To run, exectute
+To run, execute
 ```
 ./scripts/setup.sh [debug|release]
 ```
 Running with the debug flag will compile a debuggable C++ program and enable logging.
-We recommend running in release mode to replicate the experiments performed in the paper.
+We recommend building in release mode to replicate the experiments performed in the paper.

 ## Running Ticket to Hide